ElGrandeToto: 2023 Madrid Concert Incident

 A concert in Madrid on July 20, 2023, turned controversial following an interaction with a fan.
 In a traditional Moroccan gesture of appreciation, often directed at shickats (traditional performers), a fan tucked 20 Euro notes into Toto's clothing.
 The rapper interpreted the act as humiliating and responded with a profanity-laden tirade directed at the audience.

 2024 Political Remarks

-In September 2024, former Head of Government Abdelilah Benkirane sparked backlash after criticizing ElGrandeToto at a political congress, referring to him as a "scum" in Moroccan Darija, (salgot).
+In September 2024, former Head of Government Abdelilah Benkirane sparked backlash after criticizing Fahssi at a political congress, referring to him as a "scum" in Moroccan Darija, (salgot).
 The criticism came after the rapper's music was played at a youth congress held by the opposing, ruling Rally of Independents (RNI) party.

-In response, ElGrandeToto declared he had no affiliation with any political party.
+In response, Fahssi declared he had no affiliation with any political party.
 He also altered his Instagram bio to include the word "SALGOAT," a portmanteau combining the Moroccan Arabic word for "scum" (salgot) and the acronym "GOAT" (Greatest of All Time).